Diana was a member of the Royal Horticultural Society. She & her family all love gardening. She enjoys photographing & painting plants too.

 Ideally, echiveria would prefer south-facing, sandy, slightly acidic soil with good drainage.
 They are drought tolerant and, indeed, subject to rotting if standing in wet soil.
 Because their roots are very short, they can grow in small pots or even between paving stones.
 Some of mine are flourishing on the top of a wooden dustbin container lined with earth.

 As you can see from the picture above, they come in various colours.

 Phormium is an easy-care architectural plant with varieties ranging from green to dark red and some have variegated striped leaves.
 My favourite is the dark-leafed one which I have in my garden.
 It grows to about 3–4 feet (90–120 centimetres) high and wide.

-Dead or damaged leaves are best removed in spring, but I also remove dead leaves whenever they affect the look of the plant, which has all-year-round interest.
+Dead or damaged leaves are best removed in spring, but I also remove dead leaves year round whenever they affect the look of the plant.

 Phormium can be divided in spring, spacing individual plants 36–48 inches (90–120 centimetres) apart.

 Cordyline has bronze leaves and grows about 10–30 feet (3–10 metres) high.
 It needs full sun or light shade and will also grow indoors.
 It is normally frost-resistant if grown in a sheltered position, and it needs fertile soil that is well-drained.
 It doesn't need a lot of care.